 - 19. May I put posters or pictures on the walls of my room?
 If yes, how do you want things attached to the walls? - 20.
 Where can I store my suitcases? - 21.
-May I use the stereo, computer or TV? - 22.
+May I use the stereo, home computer or TV? - 22.
 What time should I get up weekends and holidays? - 23.
 What time must I go to bed weekdays?
 Weekends? - 24.
 What time must I be at home on school nights if I go out? - 25.
 What time must I be in on weekends if I go out? - 26.
 What dates are the birthdays of family members? - 27.
 May I have friends stay overnight? - 28.
 What is your rule on entertaining friends in my room? - 29.
 Can I invite friends over during the day?
 After school?
 When no one else is home? - 30.
-What is the telephone number here?
+What is the landline, and your cell phone numbers here?
 How do I contact you in an emergency when I am not here? - 31.
-How do I make telephone calls?
-What are the rules about telephone calls?
-Local, Long Distance, International?
-How and when may I pay for calls I make?
-How do you want me to keep track of my expenses for telephone calls? - 32.
-What are the rules about access to the Internet and e-mail if there is a computer in the house?
+How do I make telephone calls? (discuss if you have brought a cell phone from home) - 32.
+What are the rules about access to the Internet and e-mail, social media usage in the house?
 Are there time limits or time periods that use is permitted or prohibited?
 If you are not connected to the Internet, where can I find an Internet service to contact my family and friends? - 33.
-May I receive telephone calls from my friends?
+May I receive telephone calls and texts from my friends?
 Are there times of the day when calls are not acceptable? - 34.
-What is the procedure about sending and receiving mail? - 35.
+What is the procedure about sending and receiving (snail) mail? - 35.
 Do any of you have any special dislikes?
 For example, chewing gum, types of music, being late, wearing a hat at the table, being interrupted while reading, etc. - 36.
 What transportation is available to me?
 (Walking, bus, bicycle, being driven, riding with friends, etc.) Are there times or places it is unsafe for me to walk unescorted?
-Are there rules about traveling with friends? - 37.
-What transportation is available for shopping or going to movies? - 38.
-What are your expectations for me about going to church or other religious institution?
+Are there rules about traveling with friends?

-- 39. May I smoke?
-Where?
-(Rotary discourages smoking in general and forbids smoking in bedrooms) - 40.
-If I have a problem with the family or a family member that is bothering me, how do you want me to handle it: - a.
-Write a note to you explaining it? - b.
-Ask for a face-to-face discussion with you? - c.
-Tell my Rotary counsellor? - d.
-Keep it to myself and live with it? - 41.
-How do I enrol in school? - 42.
+- 37. What transportation is available for shopping or going to movies? - 38.
+What are your expectations for me about going to church or other religious institution? - 39.
+If I am having a problem, how do you want me to handle it: - (a) Write a note to you explaining it? - (b) Ask for a face-to-face discussion with you? - (c) Tell my Rotary counsellor? - 40.
+How do I enroll in school? - 41.
 What do I do about school lunch?
-If there is an expense, who pays me, you or Rotary? - 43.
-How can I arrange to go shopping for personal items? - 44.
-Is there anything else I can do around the house to be of help? - 45.
+If there is an expense, who pays me, you, or Rotary? - 42.
+How can I arrange to go shopping for personal items? - 43.
+Is there anything else I can do around the house to be of help? - 44.
 Am I expected to attend Rotary meetings?
 How often?
-Who will arrange for this? - 46.
+Who will arrange for this? - 45.
 Is there anything else we should discuss?